 4. Corporation/Joint-stock company (AG/SA)

-This is the most common form taken by businesses, where the corporation is considered an independent legal entity.
+This is the most common form for businesses, where the corporation is an independent legal entity.
 A member of the board or a director must be a resident of Switzerland, with sole signatory rights.
 This prerequisite can also be met if two members of the board or two directors have joint signatory rights and are residents of Switzerland.

 5. Limited liability company (GmbH/Sàrl)

 Another legal entity, this type of company requires a minimum shareholders’ equity of CHF 20,000, of which CHF 10,000 must be fully paid for.
-At least one managing director who is authorized to sign on behalf of the company must be resident in Switzerland.
+At least one managing director who can sign on behalf of the company must live in Switzerland.

 In general, all members participate jointly in the management and representation of the GmbH/Sàrl, however, the management of the company may be conferred to non-members.
 This type of company is cheaper to start than a limited company, but – contrary to the AG/SA – the shareholders are publicly listed in the commercial register.
 Members are jointly liable for the company’s debts up to the registered capital amount.

-A subsidiary is a legally independent company affiliated to a foreign entity, and tends to operate more as a ‘Swiss’ than a ‘branch’ company.
+A subsidiary is a legally independent company with an affiliation to a foreign entity and tends to operate more as a Swiss company than a branch one.
 It can take the form of a corporation or a limited liability company.

 A branch is a legally dependent but financially independent wing of a head office that operates outside of its home country.
-In this type of company, the foreign parent company is liable and the branch is taxed in Switzerland as a Swiss company.
-One Swiss resident with legal authority is required.
+In this type of company, the foreign parent company is liable and the branch pays taxes in Switzerland as a Swiss company.
+One Swiss resident with legal authority is necessary.

 You must be a Swiss resident to run a company either as a self-employed person (sole proprietorship and partnership companies) or as director/employee of a legal entity (corporations and limited liability companies).
 Read more about Swiss visas and permits.

 Switzerland has a dual system for granting Swiss work permits to foreign workers.
 Employees from the EU/EFTA area can benefit from the Agreement on the Free Movement of Persons.
-Permits for people from countries outside the EU/EFTA area – so-called third states – are restricted to the highly-qualified workforce.
+Permits for people from countries outside the EU/EFTA area are only available in the highly-qualified workforce, however.